dgaydukov/cert-aws/sa/files/sa.md

 * bulk - 5-12 hours, cheapest
 * standard - 3-5 hours
 * expedited - 1-5 min, most expensive
-When you restore object you should specify: Number of days the restored copy is available - during this time, when you go to object you would be able to download it using it normal url.
+When you restore object you should specify: number of days the restored copy is available - during this time, when you go to object you would be able to download it using it normal url.
 Policy to allow cloudTrail write
 ```
 {